mesosphere/dcos-commons/frameworks/kafka/docs/install-and-customize.md

     $ dcos package install --options=sample-kafka-custom.json kafka

-It is recommended that this custom configuration is stored in source control.
+**Recommendation:** Store your custom configuration in source control.

 See [Configuration Options][6] for a list of fields that can be customized via an options JSON file when the Kafka cluster is created.